simenerik/Newcolor7000-64bit-patch/README.md

 - Install Newcolor **outside Program Files**.
 It writes its licence file into its own folder; Windows redirects or blocks that under Program Files, producing licence errors that look like a bad serial number.
+- The patch searches every SCSI adapter, bus, and ID automatically — it does not depend on the scanner being at a fixed SCSI ID.
+Moving it to a different ID or card requires no configuration change.
 ---

 ## Building